VidyaSource/website/src/_content/blog/secure-online-voting-is-possible-this-is-how.md

 An online voting platform will come under attack from the most sophisticated hackers in the world, and its single most important requirement is that it always maintains the confidence of voters.
-In order to face these challenges, we need monitoring, auditing, disaster recovery, and high availability
+In order to face these challenges, we need monitoring, auditing, disaster recovery, and high availability.

 These are cross-cutting concerns that apply to any non-trivial deployment, but they are undeniably essential here.
 It's hard to identify particular solutions because they are a function of the deployment platform, but suffice to say that any platform